Illinois Barber Exam 2026: Everything You Need to Know

 What scores do I need to pass the barber exam?

+In Illinois, to pass your exam, you must get a score of 75 or higher.
 You’ll get the (unofficial) results the same day, but you won’t receive your official score report until one to two weeks after the exam.

 What’s the pass rate for the Illinois barber exam?

 Illinois doesn’t publish an individual pass rate, but the national average pass rate for the written portion of the exam (which is Illinois’ only portion) is only about 50%.
+Check if you’re on track to pass your exam by taking our free barber practice test.

-How many times can I re-take the Illinois barber examination if I fail?
+How many times can I retake the Illinois barber examination if I fail?

 In Illinois, you can retake the barber exam three times without having to do anything else.